DE | EN

 Prof. Dr. Karsten Mause

 Karsten Mause is Assistant Professor of Political Economy at the University of Muenster, Germany.
+Before coming to Muenster, he worked as a postdoctoral researcher at the University of Bremen's research center "Transformations of the State" (SFB 597), funded by the German Research Foundation (DFG).
 He holds a Master's degree in Political Science and a Ph.D. in Economics from the University of Marburg.
 His research focuses on various subfields of Political Economy as a multidisciplinary research field and has been published in the American Journal of Economics & Sociology, Constitutional Political Economy, European Journal of Law & Economics, Journal of Socio-Economics, Legislative Studies Quarterly, and other social science journals and books.

 For a full list of publications, please click here